 Wash water must be discharged into a sanitary sewer drain.
-It is illegal to discharge the dirty wash water to the stormwater drainage system.
+It is illegal to discharge dirty wash water to the stormwater drainage system.
 In addition:

 - Wipe off the equipment before washing to remove fats, oil, grease and food waste. - Do not pour cooking grease down the drain.
-Collect and dispose of all grease properly.

-• If roof equipment or hood vents are cleaned, ensure that no wastewater or process water is discharge to the roof drains or storm water system.
+Collect and dispose of all grease properly. - If roof equipment or hood vents are cleaned, ensure that no wastewater or process water is discharge to the roof drains or stormwater system. - Refer to S427 BMPs for the Storage of Liquid, Food Waste, or Dangerous Waste Containers.
+BMP 27: Temporary Storage or Processing of Fruits, Vegetables, or Grains from Seattle SDCI may also apply.